 -Those you are self-employed will take the biggest premium hike as they are responsible for contributing both the employer and employee portion of CPP premiums.

 -You lose control of your money by giving it to the government.
 This is a big con for people who are avid investors and want to be able to pick and choose what investments make up their retirement portfolio.
-Sure CPP is run by investment managers who have it invested in all sorts of areas of the market but you get zero say in how that’s done.
-For some people this isn’t a bad thing (not everyone has the desire to manage their own investments) but for others it can be real problem.
+Sure CPP is run by investment managers who have it invested in all sorts of areas of the market, but you get zero say in how that’s done.
+For some people, this isn’t a bad thing (not everyone has the desire to manage their own investments), but for others, it can be a real problem.